cossacklabs/themis/README.md

 * **DO YOUR THING**: Themis allows developers to focus on the main thing: developing their applications.
 * **BEST PRACTICE**: Themis is based on the best modern practices in implementing complicated security systems.

 Themis relies on [the best available](https://github.com/cossacklabs/themis/wiki/Cryptographic-donors) open-source implementations of cryptographic primitives (ciphers).

-Themis is open source, Apache 2-licensed.

 # Quickstart